Selected readings, workshops, and other appearances are listed here. In addition, I curate and MC the SoulFood Poetry Night

 Selected Event Photos

 “Haiku Targets” presentation at the Vancouver Public Library, Vancouver British Columbia, 20 March 2006, as part of the Vancouver Cherry Blossom Festival

 (for which I’ve served as a judge for four years).

-Teaching haiku to fourth graders at Cherry Crest Elementary School in Bellevue, Washington on 7
+Teaching haiku to fourth graders at Cherry Crest Elementary School in Bellevue, Washington

 Chatting with children’s book author Deb Lund at the Whidbey Island Writers Conference on 28